‘Our state is not a prison camp!’ North Dakota GOP passes bill making mask mandates illegal

 So the GOP still has a Trump problem.
 If it loses 20-30% of its voters, it will prove difficult to win any elections whether it’s called the Trump Patriot Party or the plain old GOP.
 That is because the polarization that powers the extreme right-wing under Trump depends upon having every last self-identified Republican vote their way.
 There are no more crossovers when it comes to Donald Trump.

-This is the dilemma now Senate Minority Leader Mitch McConnell, R-Ky., finds himself trying to navigate as […]
+This is the dilemma now Senate Minority Leader Mitch McConnell, R-Ky., finds himself trying to navigate as he […]

 Read the Full Article